The Bethe Ansatz as a Quantum Circuit: The Lamdba tensors

-Interestingly, \eqref{scatt2} hints toward the construction of~$\Lambda^{(1,r)}$.
+Interestingly,~\eqref{scatt2} hints toward the construction of~$\Lambda^{(1,r)}$.
 In this case the leftmost output qubit is by definition in the state $\ket{1}$.
 If we follow the same prescription as before, a red line should now traverse the green area from the bottom right to the upper left.
 But this implies that the rightmost input qubit needs to be in~$\ket{1}$, while by assumption the rightmost input qubit of a long gate is in $\ket{0}$.
-We overcome the difficulty by completing the shift realised by \eqref{scatt2} with a previous operation.
-It will be represented in yellow and implements permutations between the leftmost $\ket{0}$ and the input qubits in~$\ket{1}$.
-Taking as example the input state~$|110\rangle$ to $\Lambda^{(1,2)}$, this means We define the matrix $\Lambda^{(1,r)}$ as the result of performing first this permutation and then the shift represented by~\eqref{scatt2}.
-For the same example, the complete action of~$\Lambda^{(1,2)}$ thus is It should be stressed that no shift factor is associated with the red line crossing the green area diagonally from bottom right to upper left.
-The fact that this line is red, contrary to the situation in \eqref{scatt2}, is however important.
+We overcome the difficulty by completing the shift realized by~\eqref{scatt2} with a previous operation.
+It will be represented in yellow and implements permutations between the fixed rightmost $\ket{0}$, which we represent graphically as $(0)$, and one of the input qubits in~$\ket{1}$.
+The rightmost qubit of the output is at $\ket{1}$, and we denote it by $(1)$.
+Taking as example the input state~$|110\rangle$ to $\Lambda^{(1,2)}$, we obtain the following two possible outcomes

+We define the matrix $\Lambda^{(1,r)}$ as the result of performing first this permutation and then the shift represented by~\eqref{scatt2}.
+For the same example, the complete action of~$\Lambda^{(1,2)}$ thus is

+It should be stressed that no shift factor is associated with the red line crossing the green area diagonally from bottom right to upper left.
+The fact that this line is red, contrary to the situation in~\eqref{scatt2}, is however important.
 When $r>1$ some of the red lines necessarily cross.
-Every time this happens, we add a scattering contribution which depends on whether the crossing happens in the yellow or green areas The numbers inside the orange circle indicate which lines cross, with $n$ labelling the left input line and $m$ the right one.
+Every time this happens, we add a scattering contribution which depends on whether the crossing happens in the yellow or green areas

+The numbers inside the orange circle indicate which lines cross, with $n$ labelling the left input line and $m$ the right one.
 The crossings inside the green area carry the dynamical information of the model.
 The role of those in the yellow area is to ensure the correct antisymmetrization factors.
-Collecting all ingredients, \eqref{scatt4} results into
+Collecting all ingredients,~\eqref{scatt4} results into

 Now we translate the previous set of diagrammatic rules into mathematical expressions.
 First, we consider the diagonal matrix~$\Lambda^{(0,r)}$.
-In order to characterise the shift toward the right in \eqref{scatt2}, we introduce collective momentum variables.
+In order to characterize the shift toward the right in~\eqref{scatt2}, we introduce collective momentum variables.
 Associated with an input configuration in the $r$ symmetry sector with qubits in $\ket{1}$ at positions $n_1,\dots,n_r$, we define